LLNL/serac/src/docs/sphinx/index.rst

 using the following commands:

 .. code-block:: bash

    $ sudo apt-get update
    $ sudo apt-get upgrade
    $ sudo apt-get install cmake libopenblas-dev libopenblas-base mpich mesa-common-dev libglu1-mesa-dev freeglut3-dev cppcheck doxygen
    $ sudo ln -s /usr/lib/x86_64-linux-gnu/* /usr/lib

 Note that the last line is required since Spack expects the system libraries to exist in a directory named `lib`.
 The call to `uberenv` should automatically pick the correct Spack configuration directory, and a minimal number of dependencies will be built.
+If your WSL system is Ubuntu 18.04, uberenv will detect it automatically and use the appropriate Spack config directory.
+Otherwise, an appropriate Spack config must be specified.

 Building Serac's Developer Tools
 --------------------------------